NomicFoundation/hardhat/docs/documentation/README.md

 This function works like [JavaScript's `super` keyword](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/super), it calls the task's previously defined action.

+If the task isn't overriding a previous task definition calling `runSuper` will result in an error.
+To check if calling it won't fail, you can use the `boolean` field `runSuper.isDefined`.

 The `runSuper` function receives a single optional argument: an object with the task arguments.
 If this argument isn't provided, the same task arguments received by the action calling it will be used.

 ### Internal tasks